Last updated: June 20, 2026

 If you need help today

-Use this order if you are overwhelmed.
-First, handle safety, shelter, food, and medicine.
-Then apply for longer-term benefits.
+Use this order when everything feels urgent.
+First, handle danger, shelter, food, and medicine.
+Keep case notes.

 Quick help table